Michael Gove accuses Sussex council of 'academy fail'

 He said: "It is completely inaccurate for the government to describe us as a barrier to progress, or indeed to suggest that we are resistant to schools becoming academies."

-Lewes Liberal Democrat MP Norman Baker said he had received the letter but said he felt it should be up to local people to make decisions about how their children should be educated.'No sponsors'
+Lewes Liberal Democrat MP Norman Baker said he had received the letter but said he felt it should be up to local people to make decisions about how their children should be educated.

 Mr Dunkley said the council was the co-sponsor of three academies in East Sussex.